Chains of functions in $C(K)$-spaces: Introduction

 All metrizable, Eberlein, Talagrand and Gul'ko compact spaces are in $\mathscr{C}$.
 In this note we show that all spaces in $\mathscr{L}$ have {\bish}.
 Thus we answer positively \cite[Question 3.9]{hkk:13}, which asks whether Eberlein compact spaces (spaces homeomorphic to weakly compact subsets of Banach spaces) have {\bish}.

-There is another large, though less well known, class of compact spaces of relevance to this note.
+There is another large, though lesser-known, class of compact spaces of relevance to this note.
 It was first introduced in \cite{gru:87}, and the second-named author found it to be of importance when studying strictly convex norms on Banach spaces.
-The definition below is equivalent to that given in \cite{gru:87}.
+The definition below is equivalent to that given in \cite{gru:87} -- see \cite[Proposition 2]{smith:09}.